wolfricoz/ageverifier/docs/config.md

 ### Role Choices

-- **mod**: This is the moderator role.
-These users will be able to approve users.
-- **admin**: Admin role.
-These users will be able to approve users and change the config, update date of births, and ID verifications.
 - **add**: These roles will be added to the user after a successful verification.
 - **rem**: These roles will be removed from the user after a successful verification.
 - **return**: These roles will be removed from the user when running the `/lobby return` command.
 (Not required, not in setup)